civiform/cloud-deploy-infra/cloud/gcp/templates/saas/README.md

 Note that it can take awhile for managed SSL certs to become available O(hours) after initial turnup -- I don't know if that is only an issue after initial cert provisioning or if it'll be a delay experienced on every new domain turnup.
 There are alternative ways of managed SSL certs, the current approach is to provision a single wildcard cert that is shared among all domains/tenants.

+Turnup steps:

+1. Write a tenant config file, see `demo_tenant_config.yaml` for an example
+2. From the root `saas` directory, run the turnup command passing your config file: `./civ tenant-turnup --tenant_config=tenant_config.yaml`

 After turning up a tenant, check the SSL cert status first by finding it's name `kubectl get managedcertificate --namespace <TENANT NAMESPACE>` and then describing it `kubectl describe managedcertificate <SSL CERT NAME> --namespace <TENANT NAMESPACE>`.
 If `Certificate Status` is not `Active` then the domain name won't work.

-#### Using automation

-1. Write a tenant config file, see `demo_tenant_config.yaml` for an example
-2. From the root `saas` directory, run the turnup command passing your config file: `./civ tenant-turnup --tenant_config=tenant_config.yaml`

-#### Manually

-1. First, create the tenant's GCP resources.
-From the saas directory, `cd data_plane/tofu`
-  - edit `demo.tfvars` with your project ID and bucket name, make sure the region and cluster_location match what you used in setup
-  - `tofu init -var-file="demo.tfvars" && tofu apply -var-file="demo.tfvars" -var="db_enable_public_ip4=true"`.
-  - Save the output values somewhere
-  - This will create tenant-specific:
-    - tenant GCP service account
-    - tenant Cloud SQL postgresql database
-    - tenant nodepool for the server
-  - Next we need to do some toil because while the tenant service account has permission from GCP to connect to the DB instance, the PG database user it connects with has no internal permissions in PG, so we need to grant all database and public schema privileges for the `postgres` internal database to the service account user.
-Nota bene it's critical that the `postgres` user account performs these grants, otherwise they will appear to succeed but fail silently (the DB logs in the GCP console will reveal "no permissions changed" when this happens).
-Alternative to running the script in the steps below: you can use Cloud SQL Studio in the GCP console to set the `postgres` user's password and execute the SQL statements using a browser UI.
-    1. Inspect the tofu output and find the values for `db_username` (it will look like `civiform-cluster-sa@<YOUR PROJECT ID>.iam` -- it's the service account name **without** `gserviceaccount.com` suffix) and `db_connection_name`.
-These are your `<DB UNAME>` and `<DB CONN>` values for the next command.
-    2. `cd ..` then run `./service_account_db_grants <DB CONN> <DB UNAME>`
-    3. Run `tofu apply -var-file="demo.tfvars" -var="db_enable_public_ip4=false" -target="google_sql_database_instance.civiform_db"` to disable the DB public IP address
-2. Next, deploy the tenant's k8s resources. `cd kubernetes/tenant_chart`
-  - Update `values.yaml` with the output values from `tofu apply` and the vars file in step (1)
-  - `helm install <TENANT RELEASE NAME> .` to create the tenant's:
-    - namespace
-    - k8s Service account bound to the tenant's GCP service account
-    - deployment running the CiviForm server
-    - service referencing the server deployment
-    - ingress with an l7 load balancer pointing to the service